HistoryThis section has been translated automatically.

 Differential diagnosisThis section has been translated automatically.

 - Ecthyma: Ulcers of varying depth, usually max.1 cm in diameter, with sharply cut edges and smeary purulent coatings (as if punched out).
-Possibly lymphangitis and -adenitis.
+Possible lymphangitis and -adenitis.
 No concomitant systemic disease.

 - Erysipelas (necrotizing): Acute onset with fever, painful swelling and redness, and extensive ulceration.
 ASL is markedly elevated.

-- Livedovasculopathy: always a livedo picture with stabbing permanent pain is detectable (it is not the livedo picture but the stabbing permanent pain that leads to the doctor), usually localised in the ankle region.
+- Livedovasculopathy: Always a livedo picture with stabbing permanent pain is detectable (it is not the livedo picture but the stabbing permanent pain that leads to the doctor!), usually localized in the ankle region.

 - Ulcus cruris arteriosum: V.a. localized at toes, foot edge, heels or extensor sides of the lower leg.
-Arterial occlusive disease is almost always demonstrable.
+Almost always an arterial occlusive disease is detectable.
 The ulcers are painful and sharply demarcated.
 Serological signs of inflammation are absent.
-Ulcer pain is improved on immobilisation of the limb.
+Ulcer pain is improved with lowering of the extremity.

-- Venous leg ulcer: Mostly chronic ulcer localized in loco typico (splint area of the ankle), of variable size and depth in inflamed, often indurated and hyperpigmented skin as a sign of chronic venous insufficiency.
-The pain in the ulcer may be persistently severe; it diminishes after elevation.
+- Ulcus cruris venosum: Mostly chronic ulcer localized in loco typico (splitter area of the ankles), of variable size and depth in inflamed, often indurated and hyperpigmented skin as a sign of chronic venous insufficiency.
+Pain in the ulcer may be persistently severe; it diminishes after elevation.

 - Necrobiosis lipoidica (necrotizing form): Chronic stationary disease, usually lasting for years.
 Frequently diabetes mellitus.
-Localization: extensor side of the lower legs.
-Usually solitary, irregularly configured, sharply demarcated, platelike, rather coarse plaque, with 1 or more interspersed, poorly healing, non-painful or only slightly painful ulcers.
+Localization: extensor side of lower legs.
+Usually solitary, irregularly configured, sharply demarcated, platelike, rather coarse plaque, with 1 or more interspersed, poorly healing, nonpainful or only slightly painful ulcers.